Skip to content

 Description

-Aarberg’s location meant that it was once a flourishing place for trading.
-The Romans had already crossed the Aare here, followed by the merchants, boatmen and raftsmen of the Middle Ages.
-But the town lost its importance when the Hagneck Canal opened.
-What is left is one of the most beautiful small towns in Switzerland.
+Aarberg was once a flourishing trading town due to its location.
+The Romans already crossed the Aare here, followed by merchants, boatmen, and rafters of the Middle Ages.
+With the opening of the Hagneck Canal, this importance was lost.
+What remains is one of the most beautiful small towns in Switzerland.

 Höhenprofil